culturecode/uber_select/README.md

 - ##### onRender

   A function to run when the results container is rendered.
-If the result returns false, the default `select` event handler is not run and the event is cancelled.
+If the result returns false, the default `render` event handler is not run and the event is cancelled.

   The function signature is as follows: